cloudfoundry/firehose_exporter/FAQ.md

 ### What metrics does this exporter report?

 The Cloud Foundry Firehose Prometheus Exporter is a proxy for [Cloud Foundry Firehose][firehose] metrics.
-It exports Cloud Foundry `ContainerMetric`, `CounterEvent` and `ValueMetric` metrics.
+It exports Cloud Foundry `ContainerMetric`, `CounterEvent`, `HttpStartStop` and `ValueMetric` metrics.

 For a list of all [Cloud Foundry Firehose][firehose] metrics check the [Cloud Foundry Component Metrics][cfmetrics] documentation.

 ### How can I filter by a particular Firehose event?

 The *filter.events* command flag allows you to filter what event metrics will be reported.
-Possible values are `ContainerMetric`, `CounterEvent`, `ValueMetric` (or a combination of them).
+Possible values are `ContainerMetric`, `CounterEvent`, `HttpStartStop`, `ValueMetric` (or a combination of them).

 ### How can I filter metrics coming from a particular BOSH deployment?